GerritCodeReview/summit_2015/sat.md

 ## 1:30 pm SAML in a weekend

-How I implemented SAML for Gerrit in one weekend.
-Most enterprises already have a single sign-on solution.
-And Gerrit doesn't support SAML out of the box.
+Single Sign-on (SSO) enables users to conveniently sign in into an organization's internal application by using a single set of credentials.
+More than that, by signing once, they gain access to all the applications they need.
+Besides the obvious convenience SSO provides to end users, IT administrators can manage all their users and their access rights from a central place.
+In this talk, I will show you how we implemented SSO via SAML for Gerrit in just one weekend.

 *Nadav S Samet, TrueAccord*